About the UK Strength and Conditioning Association

 Kevin has been re-elected to the Board for a second term and currently works as the head of Academy Sport Science at Leicester City Football Club.
 He has previously worked for Nottinghamshire County Cricket Club and Sheffield United Football Club.
 During his last term on the board, Kevin launched the Annual S&C in Football Conference, was co-director for the UKSCA's Annual Conference, supported the development of Special Interest Groups and worked hard to champion UKSCA standards in sport and improve standards of coach mentorship programmes.

-Padraig (Paudie) is currently the lead Academy S&C coach at Arsenal Football Club and also works as a tutor at Setanta College.
-He has previously held positions in the Irish Rugby Football Union, Munster Rugby, and was awarded the UKSCA's Youth Coach of the Year in 2015.
-Paudie feels that 'with such a high job instability across the sector there is a strong case for developing trade union type services to offer advice and protection'.
+Paudie is currently the lead Academy S&C coach at Arsenal Football Club and also works as a tutor at Setanta College in Ireland.
+He has previously held positions in the Irish Rugby Football Union and at Munster Rugby; in addition, he was awarded the UKSCA's Youth Coach of the Year in 2015.
+Paudie says that: ‘with such a high job instability across the sector, there is a strong case for developing trade union type services to offer advice and protection’.